NevirapineBrand Name: Viramune XR, Viramune Other Names: NVP, extended-release nevirapine Drug Class: Non-nucleoside

 Take nevirapine according to your health care provider’s instructions.

-To reduce the risk of skin rash, only 1of nevirapine is given each day for the first 14 days of treatment.
-When starting nevirapine for the first time, only the immediate-release tablet and oral suspension forms of the drug are given.
-If you get a skin rash during the 14 day lead-in period, call your health care provider right away.
-Do not increase your nevirapine dose to 2 times a day or switch to taking nevirapine extended-release tablets.
+To reduce the risk of skin rash, only oneof immediate-release nevirapine is given each day for the first 14 days of treatment.
+If you do not have any reactions to nevirapine during the 14-day lead-in period, follow your health care provider’s instructions for taking two immediate-release nevirapine doses a day or switching to extended-release nevirapine.
+If you get a skin rash during the 14-day lead-in period, call your health care provider right away.
+Do not increase your nevirapine dose to two times a day or switch to taking nevirapine extended-release tablets if you have a rash.

 Never take more than one form of nevirapine at the same time.

 The extended-release tablets should be swallowed whole and should not be chewed, crushed, or divided.

 Nevirapine oral suspension is a liquid.
 Shake it gently before each use, and use an oral dosing syringe or dosing cup to measure the right dose.
-If the dose is less than 1 teaspoon (5 mL), use a syringe to measure the dose.
+If the dose is less than one teaspoon (5 mL), use a syringe to measure the dose.
 (Ask your pharmacist for a syringe or dosing cup if you do not have one.)
 After drinking the medicine, fill the dosing cup with water and drink it to make sure you get all the medicine.

 Always take nevirapine in combination with other HIV medicines.

 If you take too much nevirapine, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

-For more information on how to take nevirapine, see the FDA drug labels for nevirapine immediate-release tablets (brand name: Viramune), nevirapine extended-release tablets (brand name: Viramune XR), and nevirapine oral suspension (brand name: Viramune), from DailyMed.
-(DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)
+For more information on how to take nevirapine, see the FDA drug labels for nevirapine immediate-release tablets (brand name: Viramune), nevirapine extended-release tablets (brand name: Viramune XR), and nevirapine oral suspension (brand name: Viramune).

 If you miss a dose of nevirapine, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.